hmscsg/NameThisMacwithSwiftDialog/README.md

 Modify other variables according ot your needs, such as log file location, branding and icon images, language that appears in each of the dialog windows, etc.

 ### Buildings and Locations
-There are 4 variable fields that need your editing.
+There are 4 variable fields that need to be changed to meet your needs.
 Read the comments starting around Line 77.

-departmentListRaw: A list of your departments, separated by a comma.
+**departmentListRaw**: A list of your departments, separated by a comma.
 Note that there is one called "Please select your department".
 This selection is a default in case the user does not select a department from the menu.

-deptNameCodeList: A list of Department names followed by a 2-3 letter code.
+**deptNameCodeList**: A list of Department names followed by a 2-3 letter code.
 This needs to be formatted properly otherwise the code matching will fail.

-locationListRaw: Just like the departmentListRaw, but for locations, ie Building or whatever you need.
+**locationListRaw**: Just like the departmentListRaw, but for locations, ie Building or whatever you need.

-locationNameCodeList: Just like deptNameCodeList, but for locations.
+**locationNameCodeList**: Just like deptNameCodeList, but for locations.

 ## Use cases
 NTM is intended to be used in several use cases using Jamf Script Parameters (Parameters 4 & 5)